Admission to Master’s Programmes

 Admission Process

-Admissions to the University’s Master’s programmes follows a two-stage process, combining an entrance exam, written submissions, and an interview.
+Admissions to the University’s Master’s programmes follows a two-stage process, combining an entrance exam and an interview.
 For more details, please refer to the Prospectus.

-Register and apply online: Submit the application form, with personal details, a Statement of Motivation, an essay, and a sample of work (optional).
+Register and apply online: Submit the application form with your personal details.
 You may apply for up to two Master’s programmes, with first priority clearly indicated.

-• Entrance exam: Complete a two-part online exam, to be held on 23 June 2025.
-You must score at least 40% overall to qualify for Stage 2.
+• Entrance examination: Complete a two-part online examination, to be held on 4 April 2026.
+You must score at least 40% in the MCQ segment to qualify for Stage 2.

 • General: Reading comprehension, basic math and logical reasoning